-Violation Type Violation Begin Violation End Violation Explanation PUBLIC NOTICE RULE LINKED TO VIOLATION 02/12/2014 2016 We failed to adequately notify you, our drinking water consumers, about a violation of the drinking water regulations.
+Violation Type Violation Begin Violation End Violation Explanation PUBLIC NOTICE RULE LINKED TO VIOLATION 08/31/2017 2017 We failed to adequately notify you, our drinking water consumers, about a violation of the drinking water regulations.
+PUBLIC NOTICE RULE LINKED TO VIOLATION 09/04/2017 2017 We failed to adequately notify you, our drinking water consumers, about a violation of the drinking water regulations.